 Public vs. Private: Compliance

 If your business responds to RFPs in the public or private sector markets, “compliance” is not an unfamiliar term to you.
 But, while it may have familiarity, it can also be intimidating.
-Especially in the public sector, it’s no surprise that if you neglect to meet every compliance requirement you are bound to be removed from the pile of contending applicants.
+Especially in the public sector, you must meet every compliance requirement.
+If not, you’re bound to be removed from the pile of contending applicants.
 So, adhering to compliance requirements can oftentimes seem like a daunting responsibility.

 In this article, we break down who regulates “compliance” at the highest level.
 We explain how compliance differs between the public and private sectors.
 And, we help you understand why compliance matters to procuring entities.

 Want to know more how the public and private sectors differ?

 Check out Public vs. Private: What’s the Difference?

 According to the Merriam-Webster dictionary, compliance means:

 “the act or process of complying to a desire, demand, proposal, or regimen or to coercion”.

 Now, if that statement was associated with a genie-in-a-bottle, well, we could really get behind that!
 “Now, genie, comply with all of the RFP’s requirements and award me the contract!”
 But, as we all know in procurement, compliance is nothing like rubbing a lamp.